massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

             ""
         );

     The function `sendMessage()` will call the `loop` function in the futur, allowing us to create an infinite loop.
 Each iteration of the loop will execute the `eat()` function, allowing the cat to eat by itself periodically.
 You can define the iteration time period.
-To get more information about how works the autonomous system and how modify parameters: Go to :ref:`part4`)
+To get more information about how works the autonomous system and how modify parameters: Go to see the next chapter : 4) Autonomous mecanism fully detailled )

   * The third part is just `return "(Loop started)";` during the first call of the `loop()` function by main.ts, in order to signify that the loop started.